benastan/tracker-cli/README.md

 # Tracker CLI

-A mostly for-fun Command Line Interface (CLI) for Pivotal Tracker
+A mostly-for-fun Command Line Interface (CLI) for Pivotal Tracker

 # Installation

 ## Configure

-Both an api token and a project id are required in the configuration file.
+An API Token and Project ID are required in the configuration file.

 ### 1) Find your API Token

-You can find your api token at https://www.pivotaltracker.com/profile.
+Your API Token is located at https://www.pivotaltracker.com/profile.

 ### 2) Find your Project ID

-You can find your project id by navigating to the project and grabbing the last part of the url's path.

-For example, if your project url is https://www.pivotaltracker.com/n/projects/999999, this project's id is 999999.
+Your Project ID is located in the project's url.
+If your project url is https://www.pivotaltracker.com/n/projects/999999, this project's id is 999999.

 ### 3) Create a config file